circonus/irondb-docs/configuration.md

 for consideration as a replacement for the lastest value.
 These values are only updated at ingestion time.

+This value can be from 0 (ignore any future timestamps) to 4h (maximum).

 Default: 4h

 #### surrogate_database asynch_update_journal_path